 Monday - Thursday 9:00 a.m.
 10:00 p.m.
 Friday 9:00 a.m.
 7:00 p.m.
 Saturday - Sunday 10:00 a.m.
 6:00 p.m.

 Quitlines are a telephone-based tobacco cessation counselling service that offer a variety of services to help tobacco users quit.
 They are a proven intervention that greatly increase the chance that a smoker will quit.
 Every province, territory and state in North America has a quitline as part of a tobacco cessation strategy.

-Smokers' Helpline also offers an online quit program and, in Ontario, text messaging service.
+Smokers' Helpline also offers an online quit program and, in Ontario and Saskatchewan, text messaging support.

 How does SHL phone service work?

 Call SHL at 1 877 513-5333 and a Quit Coach will help with creating a personalized quit plan, coping with cravings and withdrawal symptoms, and finding available supports and resources in your area.
 All callers are offered self-help materials and scheduled follow-up calls from a Quit Coach to check in and give consistent support along the way.